Colas' Demomaking

 Meeting 2001 Bidoooon

 This is a texture of a futuristic post-apolyptical streed inspired from a unreleased texture by Anhk.
-It was released for bringing some challenge at the party place against the pixel logo of Sceez's / Melting pot.
+It was done for bringing some challenge against the pixel logo of Sceez's / Melting pot.

 The Party 2000 Bustro

 This old-school intro was hacked in two weekends.
 Bustro was an advertisement for the bustrip to The Party 2000.
-Unfortunately, the trip was canceled and we decided to release the intro at the party place.
+Unfortunately, the trip was canceled and we decided to show it at the party.

 Comment this intro on pouet.net